Secondary Sources will have more specific information about your topic.

 Any document, image, or artifact created at the time of the topic being researched is a primary source.

 Examples include: eyewitness accounts, autobiographies and memoirs, diaries, letters, speeches, reports, newspapers, household and day-to-day objects, clothing, works of art, architecture, and photographs.

-Please note: primary source documents and images are a reflection of the time and culture in which they were created and may contain language or images that are considered offensive today.
+Please note: primary source documents are a reflection of the time and culture in which they were created and may contain language or images that are considered offensive today.

 Primary Sources in Books / eBooks

 Primary Sources in Online Subscription Databases

 Primary Sources on the Internet

 To find more primary sources on the internet, you can search your terms with the phrase AND documents OR "primary sources"

 Wikipedia's general disclaimer: "Wikipedia cannot guarantee the validity of the information found here.
 The content of any given article may recently have been changed, vandalized or altered by someone whose opinion does not correspond with the state of knowledge in the relevant fields."